 - We consider what documents are relevant.

-- We review documents and prepare witness statements.
+- Then we review documents and prepare witness statements.

 - We view the Applicant’s witness statements.

-- These steps normally involve five to six hours of work in total with the fee in the range of £1,500 to £1,800 plus VAT.
+- These steps normally involve five to six hours of work in total.
+The fee will be in the range of £1,500 to £1,800 plus VAT.

 - We instruct Counsel to attend the final hearing.